tnagler/cctools/README.md

 ### References

-Nagler, T. (2017). *Nonparametric density estimation with discrete variables.*
+Nagler, T. (2017). *A generic approach to nonparametric function estimation with mixed data.*
 Unpublished manuscript.